iCliniq Logo

 • ERCP (Endoscopic retrograde cholangiopancreatography) helps find the cause and acquire tissue samples for cytology and histology.

 The central management of bile duct strictures is restricted to treating complications from biliary obstruction and causative agents.
-The first line of treatment for biliary strictures is endoscopic treatment.
+Endoscopic treatment is the first line of treatment for biliary strictures.

 The options for treatment include:

 • Stenting: This method manages both benign and malignant bile duct strictures.
-Reduction of hyperbilirubinemia or cholangitis is made before definitive surgery.
-This step is beneficial for palliation in malignant stricture, which is inoperable.
+Before definitive surgery, hyperbilirubinemia or cholangitis is reduced.
+This step is beneficial for palliation in malignant strictures, which are inoperable.

 • Dilatation: This process is used to manage benign stricture.
-The balloon dilatation technique is used extensively for strictures caused due to primary sclerosing cholangitis.
+The balloon dilatation technique is used extensively for strictures caused by primary sclerosing cholangitis.

-• Bypass: Choledochoduedenostomy can be involved in some instances as hepaticojejunostomy can make it challenging to perform ERCP in the future.
+• Bypass: Choledochoduedenostomy (a surgical procedure that creates anastomosis between the bile duct and the duodenum) can be involved in some instances as hepaticojejunostomy can make it challenging to perform ERCP in the future.

 Bile duct strictures obstruct bile flow due to constrictions in the bile duct.
 It can be intrahepatic (duct inside the liver) or extrahepatic (duct outside the liver).
 The symptoms can be biliary complications.
-The treatment is endoscopic approaches such as stenting, bypass, dilatation, and resection.
+The treatment is done through endoscopic approaches such as stenting, bypass, dilatation, and resection.
+Complications depend on the type of treatment attempted.
+Pancreatitis is seen in some cases following ERCP.
+The prognosis of the condition depends on what causes the stricture.
+Recovery time is also dependent on the type of treatment done.
+Minimally invasive procedures have a faster recovery and pain when compared to open surgeries.

 Source Article IclonSourcesSource Article Arrow